LukeGrahamLandry/franca/examples/os/user/libc/README.md

 (even cosmopolitan is only os generic, it still has ifdefs based on architecture).
 I also have low respect for the compliation model that involves make and a billion tiny object files.

+(WIP: currently the fixed abi thing is true for the franca interface, lib/sys/posix.fr, but not the c one)

 ---

 Each .fr file here corrisponds to one .h file in a classic c distribution.